Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

     2. Create the tarball.

-        **IMPORTANT:** 99-slingshot-network.conf is omitted from the tarball as that prevents the UAI from running sshd as the UAI user with the `su` command:
+        **IMPORTANT:** 99-slingshot-network.conf is omitted from the tarball as that prevents the UAI from running SSHD as the UAI user with the `su` command:

         ```bash
         ncn-w001# (cd `pwd`/mount; tar --xattrs --xattrs-include='*' --exclude="99-slingshot-network.conf" -cf "../$SESSION_ID.tar" .) > /dev/null